telegraph/telegraph-engineer-laptop/README.md

 It installs, upgrades, or skips packages based on what is already installed on the machine.

-Bootstrap is the main script, intended to be run once but it can be run multiple times if required

 ## Note
 * This script *must* be run under the developers account and *not* the TMG admin account as customisations are based on the developer "user" setup on the machine

-* Developers requiring XCode must install XCode from the App store, XCode cannot be installed with this script
+* Developers requiring XCode must install XCode from the App store, which requires logging in to the App store

 ## Attribution and thanks
 The ideas are borrowed from the following sources -